elizabrock/minimal-mistakes/wedding.md

 We will start with Champagne & Cake because.. no need to save the best for last.

-We will be serving food and drink, however none of that has been determined yet.
-Please let us know if you have special dietary needs.

 ### After-party 7:00 PM CDT

-The [Ruby Hoedown](http://rubyhoedown.com/) after-party will be occuring in conjunction with our reception.

-The Ruby Hoedown is a two-day professional conference.
-As many of our friends are in town for the Hoedown and will be attending the Hoedown after-party anyway, combining the two events is a perfect way to see everyone and have fun!
+This portion of the evening is open to the public, so more of our friends and acquaintances will be joining us at this point!

 After 7, there will be plenty of people showing up that may or may not know Keith and Eliza well.
 It will be a general fun time for all, rather than a formal event.

+There will be food (with vegetarian options), homebrewed beer and so on!

 There is usually impromptu live music, great conversation and lovely weather.